Jack Hues: 2003–2011: The Quartet

 In the early 2000s, Hues began teaching songwriting at Christ Church University in Canterbury.

 In 2003, Hues was one of the founding members of a jazz-influenced quintet with Sam Bailey called Illuminated.
 Their inspirations included Miles Davis, Johannes Brahms, and Aphex Twin.
 Eventually the quintet became The Quartet.
 Their debut studio album Illuminated was released in 2007 and their second Shattering in 2008 – both released to critical acclaim.
 The Quartet is signed with Helium Records, headed by Chris Hughes who helped produce Wang Chung's Points on the Curve in 1983.
 In 2010 the Quartet joined forces with Syd Arthur, a Canterbury psychedelic rock band whose members studied with Hues while at Christ Church University.
 Together the two groups played a medley of tracks from Soft Machine, a rearranged Stravinsky violin concerto, and the Beck song "Nobody's Fault but My Own" at the Orange Street Music Club.
 In 2012 both bands reunited inside a barn to record the Beck song, and in 2019 it was released on Bandcamp for purchase through digital download and vinyl.

 In 2011, Hues wrote the music for his son Jack Ryder's first film Act of Memory.

 2020–present: Primitif

 In March 2020, Hues released his debut solo studio album, Primitif.
 Before releasing the album, singles were produced for the songs "Whitstable Beach" and "Winter".

 Personal life

-Ryder's stage name, "Jack Hues", is a play on the French phrase, j'accuse, which means "I accuse" in English.
+Ryder's stage name, "Jack Hues," is a play on the French phrase, j'accuse, which means "I accuse" in English.
 He has a daughter and two sons, one of whom is the actor Jack Ryder.
+In 2024, Hues married former dancer and makeup artist, Lourdes Gauthier Daigrepont Lucas.